For Patients & Caregivers

 Tell your healthcare providers about any dietary supplements you’re taking, such as herbs, vitamins, minerals, and natural or home remedies.
 This will help them manage your care and keep you safe.

-Coral calcium has not been shown to treat or prevent cancer, and it is not superior to other forms of calcium supplements.
+Coral calcium has not been shown to treat or prevent cancer, and is not superior to other forms of calcium supplements.

 Coral calcium supplements contain calcium and magnesium.
 However, there is no evidence that these supplements are any better than typical calcium supplements available at lower cost.
-In addition, claims that coral calcium can maintain a proper pH balance in the human body, or that it has anticancer properties, are not support by scientific evidence.
+In addition, claims that coral calcium can maintain a proper pH balance in the human body or that it has anticancer properties are not support by scientific evidence.

 Please see our entry on calcium for more information about getting this mineral through diet or from supplements.

-To treat arthritis
+- To treat arthritis

-No laboratory or clinical studies have evaluated coral calcium for arthritis. -
+No laboratory or clinical studies have evaluated coral calcium for arthritis. - To prevent cancer

-This claim is not backed by research. -
+This claim is not backed by research. - To treat diabetes

-No scientific evidence supports this use. -
+No scientific evidence supports this use. - To alleviate fatigue

-This use is not supported by any evidence. -
+This use is not supported by any evidence. - To prevent and treat osteoporosis

 One animal study suggests that the effects of coral calcium are largely similar to those of calcium carbonate.

-Patient Warnings
+Patient Warnings:

-- Coral calcium supplements may cost more than other calcium supplements that have similar effects on the body.
-The FTC and FDA have issued warnings to numerous Web site operators who tout unproven benefits for coral calcium.
-Tests on a number of coral calcium supplements by an independent lab identified one that contained excessive amounts of lead.
+- Tests on a number of coral calcium supplements by an independent lab identified one that contained excessive amounts of lead.

-Do Not Take If
+Do Not Take if:

-Special Point
+Special Point:

 For Healthcare Professionals